 Physical and social environments

-A brief should take into account the physical and social environments in which the outcome will be developed and situated.
+A brief should take into account where the outcome will be used and who will be using it - the physical and social environments in which the outcome will be developed and situated.

 - The physical environment refers to the spaces where the outcome will be developed and finally located.
 Factors to be considered include area, topography, temperature, lighting, wind, weather, noise, nearby objects/features, and hazards.